 Angel lives with his father and his mother.
-At home, duties include running errands.
+He is responsible for running errands.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 3 children in the family.

 Angel lives in the mountainous community of Arroyo Cano, home to approximately 8,000 residents.
 Typical houses are constructed of cement floors, wood walls and zinc roofs.
 The spoken language is Spanish.

 The regional diet consists of maize, beans, bananas, plantains and rice.
 Common health problems in this area include infections, diarrhea and fevers.
 Most adults in Arroyo Cano work as day laborers and earn the equivalent of $58 per month.
 This community needs potable water, garbage collection, schools, employment opportunities and vocational training.

 Your sponsorship allows the staff of Asociacion Centro de Desarrollo Integral El Eden to provide Angel with Bible teaching, medical checkups, vaccinations, nutritious food, sports competitions, field trips, uniforms, a library, vocational training, typing courses and reading and writing classes.
 The center staff will also provide vocational training and reading and writing courses for the parents or guardians of Angel.

 The Dominican Republic occupies the eastern two-thirds of the island of Hispaniola, which it shares with Haiti.
 It has a tropical climate, but moist, year-round trade winds keep temperatures between 72 and 83 degrees.